bubiche/Hot-pages/README.md

 # Hot-pages
-Android application to visualize the number of likes/followers of top facebook/twitter pages using word cloud and line graph
+Android application to visualize the number of likes/followers of top facebook/twitter pages in Vietnam using word cloud and line graph

 The Word Cloud is implemented based on the source code available on this website: https://code.google.com/archive/p/google-summer-of-code-2011-komodo-openlab/downloads